-In 2008 she was elected a member of the Royal Swedish Academy of Music.
-Malin plays a 1782 Guadagnini violin and a 1861 Bajoni viola, both on loan from the Järnåker foundation. www.malinbroman.com
+Malin plays a 1709 Stradivarius violin and 1861 Bajoni viola, both on loan from the Järnåker Foundation.

 Bass player Rick Stotijn is a successful soloist and chamber music player.
 He is the leader of the bass section at the Swedish Radio Symphony Orchestra, and guests several other orchestras in this function: the Mahler Chamber Orchestra and London Chamber Orchestra amongst others.
 He has performed as soloist with Amsterdam Sinfonietta, Rotterdam Symphony Orchestra and others, and performs as chamber musician with Robert Holl, Cecilie Huijnen and Julius Drake.

 Rick Stotijn received his first lessons at the age of eight, studied at the Conservatory in Amsterdam with his father Peter Stotijn where he graduated with the highest distinction.
 Later on he studied with Bozo Paradzik at the Hochschule in Freiburg.

 He performs on a Raffaele & Antonio Gagliano double bass, generously loaned by by the